-Heat Training should follow Heat Block Training and the objective is to maintain the conditioning you have acquired in preparation for competition while also completing all of your other training activities such as Interval Training, High and Low Intensity Training, Outdoor and Endurance Training.
+After Heat Block Training, the objective is to maintain the conditioning you have acquired in preparation for competition, while also doing all of your other training activities such as Interval Training, High and Low Intensity Training, Strength Training, Outdoor and Endurance Training.
 Typically 2 - 4 Heat Training Workouts are incorporated into the weekly training schedule and these can be combined with other workouts (e.g extending a HIIT workout so that it transforms into a Heat Training Workout).

-Heat Training GuidanceTo maintain condition, a single Heat Block Training effort can be planned on a lower intensity day.
-With this approach, as a rough guide, the training program would include one Heat Block Training effort each week.
+Heat Training GuidanceA single Heat Training Workout can be planned on a lower intensity day.
+With this approach, as a rough guide, the training program would include 2 - 4 Heat Training Workouts each week.

-Alternative, a high intensity workout can be planned to raise the core body temperature and maintain this elevation.
+Alternatively, a high intensity workout can be planned to elevate the core body temperature into the Heat Training Zone.
 To compensate for the elevated temperature, the power output needs to be reduced.
 This means some existing training workouts can be modified or extended for the heat training value.

 Some important things to notes on this approach:

-- Carefully monitor the core body temperature to avoid exceeding your CORE threshold.
+- Continually monitor the core body temperature to avoid exceeding your CORE threshold.

 - For Heat Training Workouts, Power Output / Intensity should be decreased.
-If the intensity originally set at 80% FTP, this needs to be adjusted down to between 50 and 60% of FTP.
+If the intensity is usually set at 80% FTP, this is adjusted down to between 50 and 60% of FTP.

 - Monitor heart rate and core body temperature to gauge effort and recovery